BrianLee11/LeetCode/Problems/Study_Plan/Introduction_to_Pandas/README.md

 ![Introduction to Pandas](images/intro_to_Pandas.png)

-The image above provides a quick reference or conceptual overview of **Pandas**, a powerful Python library for data manipulation and analysis.
+ **Pandas** is a powerful Python library for data manipulation and analysis.

 ---